Roberto Bolle: Other work

 Bolle has appeared in numerous fashion and style magazines and has been featured in advertising campaigns; Ferragamo featured him in a 2008 promotion and he also was featured in Vogue US 2009 alongside supermodel Coco Rocha in an editorial spread.
 Bolle also has an agreement with Giorgio Armani, who supplies him with clothes.

 Since 1999 he has been a Goodwill Ambassador for UNICEF.
 In 2006 he visited Sudan, spending time at schools and hospitals.
 As of June 2007, he had raised over $655,000 for education and health projects in Sudan.

+Personal life

+As of 2025 he is in a relationship with Daniel Lee, fashion designer and creative director of Burberry.
+The couple live in London.